cryostatio/cryostat-agent/README.md

 - [ ] `cryostat.agent.harvester.upload.timeout-ms` [`long`]: the duration in milliseconds to wait for HTTP upload requests to the Cryostat server to complete and respond.
 Default `30000`.
 - [ ] `cryostat.agent.harvester.exit.max-age-ms` [`long`]: the JFR `maxage` setting, specified in milliseconds, to apply to recording data uploaded to the Cryostat server when the JVM this Agent instance is attached to exits.
 This ensures that tail-end data is captured between the last periodic push and the application exit.
 Exit uploads only occur when the application receives `SIGINT`/`SIGTERM` from the operating system or container platform.
 - [ ] `cryostat.agent.harvester.exit.max-size-b` [`long`]: the JFR `maxsize` setting, specified in bytes, to apply to exit uploads as described above.
 - [ ] `cryostat.agent.harvester.max-age-ms` [`long`]: the JFR `maxage` setting, specified in milliseconds, to apply to periodic uploads during the application lifecycle.
-Defaults to `0`, which is interpreted as 1.5x the harvester period (`cryostat.agent.harvester.-period-ms`).
+Defaults to `0`, which is interpreted as 1.5x the harvester period (`cryostat.agent.harvester.period-ms`).
 - [ ] `cryostat.agent.harvester.max-size-b` [`long`]: the JFR `maxsize` setting, specified in bytes, to apply to periodic uploads during the application lifecycle.
 Defaults to `0`, which means `unlimited`.

 These properties can be set by JVM system properties or by environment variables.
 For example, the property